 We’re expanding our family rehabilitation program to help more parents develop new life skills and a safe home environment for their children.
 We need your support to make this Big Dream a reality!

-In Australia, more than 13 per cent of all children are raised by adults who misuse alcohol or drugs(1).
-While more than 60,000 have a parent in rehabilitation(2), this can sometimes trigger family dislocation and create even more challenges for children.
+In Australia, around 15 per cent of all children are raised by adults with a dependence on alcohol or other drugs(1).
+While more than 60,000 children have a parent in rehabilitation(2), this can sometimes trigger family dislocation and create even more challenges for children.

-Our residential Parent’s and Children’s Program enables single mothers and fathers, as well as couples, to receive treatment for harms associated with alcohol and other drug use while maintaining care of their children—in a safe learning environment so positive and lasting change can occur.
+Our residential Parent’s and Children’s Program enables parents (including single mothers and fathers, as well as couples) to receive treatment for harms associated with alcohol and other drug use while maintaining care of their children—in a safe learning environment so positive and lasting change can occur.

 With your help, we will double the number of families we can accommodate in our 3-12-month+ residential program from 4-7 to 16 family groups, depending on family setup.

 The Parent’s and Children’s Program in South West Sydney is part of our Reconnecting Families suite of services.
 It is just one of a few Australian residential programs, and the only one in NSW, in which single mothers, fathers and couples can maintain care of their children during rehabilitation.